jpadilla/django-rest-framework-jwt/README.md

 This packages uses the JSON Web Token Python implementation, [PyJWT](https://github.com/progrium/pyjwt) and allows to modify some of it's available options.

 ### JWT_SECRET_KEY
-This is the secret key used to encrypt the JWT.
+This is the secret key used to sign the JWT.
 Make sure this is safe and not shared or public.

 Default is your project's `settings.SECRET_KEY`.